 Menu

 I am a Ph.D.
 Candidate in Political Science at the University of Chicago, specializing in comparative politics and quantitative methods.
-I study comparative political behavior, redistributive politics, and democratic backsliding, with a regional focus on Latin America.
+I study comparative political behavior, democratic backsliding, and minority representation, with a regional focus on Latin America.

 I hold a B.A. in Political Science from Universidad Torcuato Di Tella (UTDT), Argentina.